-The Macintosh, or Mac, is a series of several lines of personal computers, manufactured by Apple Inc. The first Macintosh was introduced on January 24, 1984, by Steve Jobs and it was the first commercially successful personal computer to feature two known, but still unpopular features—the mouse and the graphical user interface, rather than the command-line interface of its predecessors.
+The Macintosh, or Mac, is a series of several lines of personal computers manufactured by Apple Inc. The first Macintosh was introduced on January 24, 1984, by Steve Jobs, and it was the first commercially successful personal computer to feature two known but still unpopular features—the mouse and the graphical user interface, rather than the command-line interface of its predecessors.

 Production of the Mac is based on a vertical integration model in that Apple facilitates all aspects of its hardware and creates its own operating system (called System Software, later renamed to Mac OS, see the lower image) that is pre-installed on all Mac computers.
-This is in contrast to most IBM PC compatibles, where multiple sellers create hardware intended to run another company’s operating software.
+This contrasts with most IBM PC compatibles, where multiple sellers create hardware intended to run another company’s operating software.
 Apple exclusively produces Mac hardware, choosing internal systems, designs, and prices.
 Apple also develops the operating system for the Mac.
 The modern Mac, like other personal computers, is capable of running alternative operating systems such as Linux, FreeBSD, and, in the case of Intel-based Macs, Microsoft Windows.
 However, Apple does not license Mac OS X for use on non-Apple computers.

 The Beginning of Macintosh Computers

-The Macintosh project started in the late 1970s with Jef Raskin (1943–2005) (see the nearby image), an Apple employee, who envisioned an easy-to-use, low-cost computer for the average consumer.
+The Macintosh project started in the late 1970s with Jef Raskin (1943–2005) (see the nearby image), an Apple employee who envisioned an easy-to-use, low-cost computer for the average consumer.
 He wanted to name the computer after his favorite type of apple, the McIntosh, but the name had to be changed for legal reasons.
 In September 1979, Raskin was authorized by the management to start hiring for the project, and he began to look for an engineer who could put together a prototype.
 Bill Atkinson, a member of Apple’s Lisa team (which was developing a similar but higher-end computer), introduced him to Burrell Smith, a service technician who had been hired earlier that year.
-Over the years, Raskin assembled a large development team that designed and built the original Macintosh hardware and software; besides Raskin, Atkinson and Smith, the team included Chris Espinosa, Joanna Hoffman, George Crow, Bruce Horn, Jerry Manock, Susan Kare, Andy Hertzfeld, and Daniel Kottke.
+Over the years, Raskin assembled a large development team that designed and built the original Macintosh hardware and software; besides Raskin, Atkinson, and Smith, the team included Chris Espinosa, Joanna Hoffman, George Crow, Bruce Horn, Jerry Manock, Susan Kare, Andy Hertzfeld, and Daniel Kottke.

 Original Macintosh Specifications

-Smith’s design used fewer RAM chips than the Lisa, which made production of the board significantly more cost-efficient.
+Smith’s design used fewer RAM chips than the Lisa, which made the production of the board significantly more cost-efficient.
 The final Mac design was self-contained and had the complete QuickDraw picture language and interpreter in 64 Kb of ROM and 128 KB of RAM.
 Though there were no memory slots, its RAM was expandable to 512 KB by means of soldering sixteen chip sockets to accept 256 Kb RAM chips in place of the factory-installed chips.
 The final product’s screen was a 9-inch, 512×342 pixel monochrome display, exceeding the prototypes.

 The Macintosh Catches Steve Jobs’ Attention

 The design caught the attention of Steve Jobs, co-founder of Apple.
-Realizing that the Macintosh was more marketable than the Lisa, he began to focus his attention on the project.
+Realizing that the Macintosh was more marketable than the Lisa, he began focusing on the project.
 Raskin finally left the Macintosh project in 1981 over a personality conflict with Jobs, and the final Macintosh design is said to be closer to Jobs’ ideas than Raskin’s.
 After hearing of the pioneering GUI technology being developed at Xerox PARC, Jobs had negotiated a visit to see the Xerox Alto computer and Smalltalk development tools in exchange for Apple stock options.
 The Lisa and Macintosh user interfaces were partially influenced by technology seen at Xerox PARC and were combined with the Macintosh group’s own ideas.

 The Macintosh 128k (see the lower image) was announced to the press in October 1983 and was introduced in January 1984.
 It came bundled with two applications designed to show off its interface: MacWrite and MacPaint.
 Although the Mac garnered an immediate, enthusiastic following, some labeled it a mere “toy.”
-Because the machine was entirely designed around the GUI, existing text-mode and command-driven applications had to be redesigned and the programming code rewritten; this was a time consuming task that many software developers chose not to undertake, and resulted in an initial lack of software for the new system.
-In April 1984 Microsoft’s MultiPlan migrated over from MS-DOS, followed by Microsoft Word in January 1985.
+Because the machine was entirely designed around the GUI, existing text-mode and command-driven applications had to be redesigned and the programming code rewritten; this was a time-consuming task that many software developers chose not to undertake and resulted in an initial lack of software for the new system.
+In April 1984, Microsoft’s MultiPlan migrated over from MS-DOS, followed by Microsoft Word in January 1985.
 In 1985, Lotus Software introduced Lotus Jazz after the success of Lotus 1-2-3 for the IBM PC, although it was largely a flop.
 Apple introduced Macintosh Office the same year with the still-famous “lemmings” ad.

 Marketing the first Macintosh

 For a special post-election edition of Newsweek in November 1984, Apple spent more than $2.5 million to buy all 39 of the advertising pages in the issue.
-Apple also ran a “Test Drive a Macintosh” promotion, in which potential buyers with a credit card could take home a Macintosh for 24 hours and return it to a dealer afterwards.
+Apple also ran a “Test Drive a Macintosh” promotion, in which potential buyers with a credit card could take home a Macintosh for 24 hours and return it to a dealer afterward.
 While 200000 people participated, dealers disliked the promotion, the supply of computers was insufficient for demand, and many were returned in such a bad shape that they could no longer be sold.
 This marketing campaign caused CEO John Sculley to raise the price from $1995 to $2495.

-The limitations of the first Mac soon became clear: it had very little memory, even compared with other personal computers in 1984, and could not be expanded easily; and it lacked a hard disk drive or the means to attach one easily.
-In October 1985, Apple increased the Mac’s memory to 512 KB, but it was inconvenient and difficult to expand the memory of a 128 KB Mac.
-In an attempt to improve connectivity, Apple released the Macintosh Plus on January 10, 1986 for $2600.
+The limitations of the first Mac soon became clear: it had very little memory, even compared with other personal computers in 1984, and could not be expanded easily, and it lacked a hard disk drive or the means to attach one easily.
+In October 1985, Apple increased Mac’s memory to 512 KB, but it was inconvenient and difficult to expand the memory of a 128 KB Mac.
+In an attempt to improve connectivity, Apple released the Macintosh Plus on January 10, 1986, for $2600.
 It offered one megabyte of RAM, expandable to four, and a then-revolutionary SCSI parallel interface, allowing up to seven peripherals—such as hard drives and scanners—to be attached to the machine.
 Its floppy drive was increased to an 800 KB capacity.
-The Mac Plus was an immediate success and remained in production, unchanged, until October 15, 1990; on sale for just over four years and ten months, it was the longest-lived Macintosh in Apple’s history.
+The Mac Plus was an immediate success and remained in production, unchanged, until October 15, 1990; on sale for just over four years and ten months; it was the longest-lived Macintosh in Apple’s history.

-Through the second half of the 1980s, the company built market share only to see it dissipate in the 1990s as the personal computer market shifted towards IBM PC compatible machines running MS-DOS and Microsoft Windows.
+Through the second half of the 1980s, the company built market share only to see it dissipate in the 1990s as the personal computer market shifted towards IBM PC-compatible machines running MS-DOS and Microsoft Windows.